 My cabin life journey began long ago as a child in Northern Michigan.
 My father and his brothers had a hunting cabin not far from where I am now.
 We would go there in the summers for a weekend or two when we weren’t traveling the boundaries of the state for the most obscure places to camp and fish.

 The cabin was probably 24X24, and I can remember the smell of fuel oil as you opened the door.
 It seemed magical.
-The huge round kitchen table, that old wooden floor, and best of all….the beautiful victrola with boxes of records that sat nestle right between the two iron railed doubled bunk beds.
-I loved to wind her up and play music for hours.
+The huge round kitchen table, that old wooden floor, and best of all….the beautiful victrola with boxes of records that sat nestled right between the two iron railed doubled bunk beds.
+I loved to wind her up and play the records for hours.

 When we were traveling, our station wagon pulled a small pop up camper with a fishing boat tied on top.
 Sometimes my grandma and grandpa would travel with us.
 My parents would sleep in the back of the station wagon so my grandparents could be comfortable in the pop up camper with us kids.